snacsnoc/offlineweather/README.md

 # Offline weather

 Uses [UpUp](https://www.talater.com/upup/) for offline capabilities and local storage for caching data.
 This is written in vanilla Javascript to minimize the use of external libraries.
+A minified version of Bootstrap is also used.
 Since this is an offline-first project, UpUp is included and required by the project.

 # Why